mozilla/fxa/packages/fxa-auth-db-mysql/docs/DB_API.md

   * An empty object `{}`
 * Rejects with:
   * `error.duplicate()` if a device already exists with the same `uid` and `deviceId`
+  * `error.unknownDeviceCapability()` if the input device contained an unknown capability name
   * Any error from the underlying storage system (wrapped in `error.wrap()`)

 ## updateDevice(uid, deviceId, device)